Summary of learning - 2. Protection of track workers from moving trains - v6. May 2025

 In four tragic accidents which happened between November 2018 and February 2021, at Stoats Nest Junction, near Croydon; at Margam, Neath Port Talbot; at Roade, Northamptonshire; and Surbiton, south-west London, five members of railway staff died when they were struck by a train while they were at work on the track.

-When engineering possessions are set up, staff have to go onto the line to place boards and detonators to mark the limits of the protected site and must return at the end of the work to remove this protection.
-In areas where the lines are electrified on the third rail system, two people are required to be present to carry out these duties, and other staff will have to go onto the track to fit and remove earthing straps and operate isolating switches.
+When engineering possessions are set up, staff must go onto the line to place boards and detonators to mark the limits of the protected site and must return at the end of the work to remove this protection.
+In areas where the lines are electrified on the third rail system, two people are required to be present to carry out these duties.
+Staff will also have to go onto the track to fit and remove earthing straps and operate isolating switches in areas where overhead line electrification equipment is present.

 Whatever the arrangements for protection, this type of work often involves small groups working without direct management supervision.
 Accurate planning, good communication and teamwork, continuous vigilance and adherence to rules are vital to keep people safe.